Medicare FAQs

 - that no further action is required

-- to enter an agreement with you in which you must acknowledge you engaged in inappropriate practice and likely repay money relating to the services.
+- to enter an agreement with you in which you must acknowledge you engaged in inappropriate practice and will be likely repay money relating to the services.
 The Director can also disqualify you from billing to Medicare for a specified period

 - refer you to a committee of your peers for a hearing to decide if you engaged in inappropriate practice.
 For more information on the Review by a Committee please visit this website.

-If the Director of the PSR is concerned that you have not complied with professional standards or that you have caused risk to somebody’s health, a referral can be made to AHPRA or another regulatory body.
+If the Director of the PSR is concerned that you have not complied with professional standards or that you have caused risk to somebody’s health, a referral can be made to Ahpra or another regulatory body.

 The primary debtor will always be the doctor whose provider number is used to claim from Medicare.